microsoft/dicom-server/docs/tutorials/use-the-medical-imaging-server-apis.md

 In order to use the DICOMweb&trade; Standard APIs, you must have an instance of the Medical Imaging Server for DICOM deployed.
 If you have not already deployed the Medical Imaging Server, [Deploy the Medical Imaging Server to Azure](../quickstarts/deploy-via-azure.md).

+Once deployment is complete, you can use the Azure Portal to navigate to the newly created App Service to see the details and the service url.
+Make sure to specify the version as part of the url when making requests.
+More information can be found in the [Api Versioning Documentation](../api-versioning.md)

 ## Overview of various methods to use with Medical Imaging Server for DICOM

 Because the Medical Imaging Server for DICOM is exposed as a REST API, you can access it using any modern development language.
 For language-agnostic information on working with the service, please refer to our [Conformance Statement](../resources/conformance-statement.md).